SRON-Earth/Balsa/README.md

 The internal nodes of a decision tree contain predicates of the form `p[f] < L`, where p[f] is the value of feature f in the data point p, and L is some scalar.
 Only the values of f (the *Split Feature ID*) and L (the *Split Value*) are stored in the internal tree node, because the form of the predicate is always the same.
 The tuple (f,L) is called a *split*.

 The leaf nodes of the tree contain class labels.
 A data point p is classified by starting at the root node.
-If the node predicate evaulates to true, evaluation is continued at the right child node, otherwise it continues at the left child node.
+If the node predicate evaluates to true, evaluation is continued at the right child node, otherwise it continues at the left child node.
 When a leaf node is reached, its label is applied to the data point.

 <a name="trainingtrees"></a>
 ### Training Decision Trees [(top)](#tableofcontents)